Microfluidics make flat screens

 The method does not require semiconductor materials that are engineered

-to make thin film transistors, according to Chabinyc.
-It can also produce
+make thin film transistors, according to Chabinyc.
+It can also produce smaller

-smaller structures than those made by screenprinting, and avoids the problem
+structures than those made by screenprinting, and avoids the problem of

 The researchers' approach also avoids vacuum processing.
 Small-molecule

-using vacuum coating techniques to make thin-film transistors.
-Because
+vacuum coating techniques to make thin-film transistors.
+Because the researchers

-the researchers use a polymer semiconductor that can be dissolved in a
+use a polymer semiconductor that can be dissolved in a solvent, "the method...

-solvent, "the method... can be done in the ambient environment; thus the
+can be done in the ambient environment; thus the commercialization of the

-concept.
-Researchers have used patterned rubber stamps pressed against
+Researchers have used patterned rubber stamps pressed against surfaces as

-surfaces as molds to make circuits.
-But the stamp method has its drawbacks,
+molds to make circuits.
+But the stamp method has its drawbacks, including

-including air bubbles, the difficulty of aligning the stamp with features
+air bubbles, the difficulty of aligning the stamp with features on the surface,

-on the surface, and the difficulty of filling the channels without depositing
+and the difficulty of filling the channels without depositing excess material

 Polymer thin film transistors could be used in large-area displays